zhangtaolab/Plant_DNA_LLMs/README.md

 ## 3. Inference

-To use a fine-tuned model for inference, please first download the desired models from [HuggingFace](https://huggingface.co/zhangtaolab) to local or provide a model trained by yourself.
+To use a fine-tuned model for inference, please first download the desired models from [HuggingFace](https://huggingface.co/zhangtaolab) or [ModelScope](https://www.modelscope.cn/organization/zhangtaolab) to local or provide a model trained by yourself.

 We also provide a script named `model_inference.py` for model inference.
 Here is an example that use the script to predict histone modification: